Spotlight

 Keyboard shortcuts

-By default, Ctrl + K and Cmd + K shortcuts are used to open spotlight, you can change them
+By default, Ctrl + K and Cmd + K shortcuts are used to open spotlight; you can change them

-with shortcut prop:
+with the shortcut prop:

 Limit prop

-Use limit prop to limit the maximum number of actions that can be displayed at a time.
+Use the limit prop to limit the maximum number of actions that can be displayed at a time.

-you have a lot of actions, it will prevent the spotlight from rendering all of them at once.
+you have a lot of actions; it will prevent the spotlight from rendering all of them at once.

 The example below renders 3000 actions, but only 7 of them are displayed at a time: